MSU-DHI-Lab/data-workflows-workshop/day-03-quality-gates-and-reuse/00-primer/concepts.md

 - Type casting: fix with `coerce=True` or by casting in pandas first.
 - Missing files: upload or point to the correct CSV path before running.
 - Overly strict checks: start with core fields (id, rights, place, date) and loosen if needed with documented rationale.
-- Forgetting to share evidence: save the failure cases or summary so stakeholders see what was tested.
+- Forgetting to share evidence: save the failure cases or summary so colleagues see what was tested.